 Notice of the time and place of holding an adjourned meeting need not be given unless the original meeting is adjourned for more than 24 hours.
 If the original meeting is adjourned for more than 24 hours, notice of any adjournment to another time and place shall be given, before the time of the adjourned meeting, to the directors who were not present at the time of the adjournment.

 7.8.
-Action Without a Meeting
+Action without a Meeting

 Any action that the board is required or permitted to take may be taken without a meeting if all board members consent in writing to the action; provided, however, that the consent of any director who has a material financial interest in a transaction to which the corporation is a party and who is an "interested director" as defined in Corporations Code section 5233 shall not be required for approval of that transaction.
 Such action by written consent shall have the same force and effect as any other validly approved action of the board.
 All such consents shall be filed with the minutes of the proceedings of the board.